Quality Essential Health Services and Systems Support Project (QEHSSSP)

 Surgery

 PIH-SL is establishing Jojoima CHC as a modern, well-equipped facility specializing in maternal and newborn care.
 Is is also home to pediatric care and other essential health services.
 The team celebrated the first surgeries performed in this facility in November 2023, where six children underwent hernia repair surgeries, completely free of charge, done by a team of highly skilled professionals.
 Overall, 201 Hernia Surgeries were conducted in 2024.
-The first C-section at Jojoima was performed in March 2024, and since then a total of 99 C-sections have been conducted in 2024.
+The first C-section at Jojoima was performed in March 2024.
+In 2025, a total of 199 C-sections were conducted.

 Midwife Aminata examines expectant mother Hawa in the labor wart at Jojoima Community Health Center in Kailahun district.